congress Kweisi Mfume

 Kweisi Mfume was born, raised and educated in the city of Baltimore and it was there that he followed his dreams to impact society and to help shape public policy.

-Kweisi Mfume for congress
+congress Kweisi Mfume

 Kweisi Mfume was born, raised and educated in the city of Baltimore and it was there that he followed his dreams to impact society and to help shape public policy.